weisberglab/beav/README.md

 The skip options allow for specified programs to be skipped if the annotation is not needed or required programs are not installed.

+**--continue**

+The continue option will check the output of existing Beav runs and rerun programs that errored or were skipped.
+This option allows for the pipeline to be used with existing Bakta runs.

 # Examples
 **Minimal run**